 Stand-up tanning beds, on the other hand, are essentially vertical tanning booths.
 Instead of standing up and getting sprayed, fluorescent lamps turn on, and UV light is omitted, initiating melanin activation in the skin.

-Tanning sessions are typically shorter than lay-down beds.
+Stand up booths usually tan you in less time than lay-down beds.
 This is because the bulbs are usually more intense.
-And it’s easier to get an even tan with a stand-up bed.
+And it’s easier to get an even tan with a stand-up bed as there are fewer skin creases to worry about.
 Lastly, you’re much less prone to tanning bed rash, as you’re not in contact with the bed itself.

-- Lay down tanning beds is what most people have in mind when thinking of going to a tanning salon.
-You can rest and let your mind wander while getting that brown, good-looking skin you want.
-Given the busy nature of our lives, it can be the only time during the day when one gets a chance to relax and unwind.
-No phones, no distractions for 10 min.
-Tanning sessions like that are a spa-like experience, a treat to one’s self.
+- Lay down tanning beds are what most people have in mind when thinking of going to a tanning salon.
+Aah, relaxation.
+You can rest and let your mind wander while tanning.
+Tanning sessions like that are a spa-like experience, a treat!

-- One problem with lay-down beds is that the tan’s final look might not be as good.
+- One problem with lay-down beds is creasing and unevenness.
 As you rest on the bed, there are points where tanning will be uneven because of the pressure on your skin from the bed.
 UV rays cannot be evenly absorbed, and sometimes small spots in the tan might occur.
-Although newer models have integrated various features like special shoulders and knees tanning to offset that, it can still be an issue.
+Although newer models have integrated various features like special shoulder and knee tanning it can still be an issue.

-- It is also more difficult to get a sunburn in a lay-down bed in connection to the previous point.
-Since UV rays are less intense, it is easier to know when your skin has had too much, and it is time to get out of the bed.
+- You’re less likely to get a sunburn in a lay-down bed.
+Since UV rays are less intense, it is easier to know when your skin has had too much UV light.

-- If you’ve been standing all day, perhaps standing up in the tanning salon for 10-15 minutes is not something to look forward to.
+- If you’ve been standing all day, perhaps standing up in the tanning bed is not something to look forward to.
 Those who are on their feet all day may welcome some relaxing lay-down time.
 It’s what you do on the beach!

 - As mentioned, tanning bulbs in those beds are often more intense.
 So while you will be standing up, you will also be done your session faster.
 People with busy schedules might appreciate that.
-You can come in and out of the tanning salon in 10 minutes or so, leaving enough time to eat, have a coffee, and squeeze in a few phone calls during lunch break.
+You can come in and out of the tanning salon in 15 minutes or so!

-- Many people feel the results are more even in a stand-up bed, and you’re less likely to run into issues like your legs not tanning.
-UV light can reach the body in an even way from all angles.
-Another thing to consider is that this kind of bed won’t press in on pressure points.
-That is one thing to consider for certain before making a choice.
+- Many feel the results are more even in a stand-up bed, and you’re less likely to run into issues like your legs not tanning.
+UV light can reach the entire body in an even way, and you don’t need to change position.
+There are no creases and pressure points to worry about.
+You raise your arms and hold the straps to get a nice all-over tan.

 They are both equally (un)safe.
 If you have a fear of enclosed spaces, perhaps you will prefer a stand-up bed.
 However, sessions are short in both, and you can always stop if you feel uncomfortable.
 The UV exposure is ultimately similar.